The Omlet Blog

 6. Wooden chicken coops aren’t insulated

 One of the biggest issues with wooden chicken coops is their lack of insulation.
-Drafty chicken coops can be deadly during winter storms, and downright scorching in the summer heat.
-Without insulation, your hens’ house will fluctuate wildly along with the weather.
+Draughty chicken coops can be deadly during winter storms, and downright scorching in the summer heat.
+Without insulation, your poultry house will fluctuate wildly along with the weather.

-Omlet uses twin-wall insulation methods in our chicken coops to ensure ultimate comfort.
+Omlet uses twin-wall insulation methods to ensure ultimate comfort.
 Our line of Eglu chicken coops help keep your hens cool in the summer and warm in the winter.

 7. Wooden chicken coops have a short lifespan